KDE/documentation-docs-kdenlive-org/glossary.rst

       Used in editing.
 Keeps the original duration of the clip.
 Compare with working with old film material: the film strip is slipped back and forth beneath the given "window" of the clip length.
 See :ref:`timeline_edit_tools`

    Snap Point
       Sections in :term:`clips<clip>` that other clips snap to when "snapping" is turned on.
-Snap points include markers, guides, zone in-points, zone out-points, transition start points, clip edges, and cuts.
+Snap points include markers, timeline markers, zone in-points, zone out-points, transition start points, clip edges, and cuts.

    Speed Ramping
       See :term:`Time Remapping`